Shell Customization

 Searching history

-You can use Ctrl+r to search command history.
+You can use Ctrl+r to search through the command history.
 After pressing this key sequence, type characters you wish to match from history, then press the Esc key to return to the command prompt or press Enter to execute the command.

 You can press Ctrl+r repeatedly to move backwards through matching entries and Ctrl+s to move forwards.
 If Ctrl+s is not working as expected, see unix.stackexchange: disable ctrl-s.